chaypaterson/raycaster/README.md

 The structure of render.c is deliberately simple and hackable, with most of the work done by the pixel.c and raycast.c libraries.
 The API for these libraries is detailed in pixel.h and raycast.h.

-Note: compiling raycast.c with optimisation levels higher than -O1 under clang results in unexpected behaviour and is not recommended.
-With GCC this doesn't seem to happen, and -O3 is perfectly fine.

 ## Serialisation